dustinpfister/blog_posts/_posts/canvas-example-image-limits.md

 layout: post
 categories: canvas
 id: 579
-updated: 2020-03-23 09:29:30
+updated: 2020-04-18 13:06:13
-version: 1.21
+version: 1.22
 ---

 So now for yet another [canvas example](/2020/03/23/canvas-example/), this one is going to be pretty cool, or at least I think so.
-It has to do with the limits of 2d images.
-When working with an image of any fixed width, height, and color depth there is a finite number of possible combinations for that matrix.
-Sure as you increase the resolution and color depth the total number of possibilities does start to become a very large finite number but it is still finite.
+It has to do with the limits of 2d images when it comes to a set resolution and color depth.
+When working with an image of any fixed width, height, and color depth there is a finite number of possible combinations for that kind of a matrix.
+Sure as you increase the resolution and color depth the total number of possibilities does start to become a very large finite number but it is still finite never the less.
+So with that said this is one of several ideas that keep coming back to be, and i revisit them.
+So I though I would make it part of my canvas example collection of projects.

 <!-- more -->